-• Angiography of the major vessels: (aortography and selective visceral arteriography:) For this indication, the high-concentrated Unilux 370 is also suitable.
+• Angiography of the major vessels: (aortography and selective visceral arteriography:) For this indication, the lower concentrated Unilux 300 is also suitable.
 Recommended dose:

-1.0 -- 1.2 mL/kg/BW Unilux 300.
-The required single dose depends on the diagnostic scenario, the vascular region being visualised and the radiologist's individual experience.

-- Peripheral arteriography: For peripheral arteriography of the extremities and imaging of the spinal arteries, 30 50 mL Unilux 300 is recommended.
-As a result of the low osmolality, it has been possible to significantly reduce pain sensitivity (also applies to Unilux 370). - When compared with ionic contrast media, the effect on the capillary endothelium has been shown to be less marked, which is particularly advantageous when imaging cerebral vessels.
-5-10 mL Unilux 300 as a bolus is recommended. - Children: Depending on height and age, in proportion to the adult dosage.
+- 0.8 -- 1.2 mL/kg/BW Unilux 370.
+The required single dose depends on the diagnostic scenario, the vascular region being visualised and the radiologist's individual experience. - Coronary angiography and laevocardiography: single dose of 8 15mL Unilux 370 as bolus injection.
+For left ventriculography 50 70mL (flow rate 15mL/s) - Peripheral arteriography: For peripheral arteriography of the extremities and imaging of the spinal arteries, 30 50 mL Unilux 300 is recommended.
+As a result of the low osmolality, it has been possible to significantly reduce pain sensitivity (also applies to Unilux 370). - Children: Depending on height and age, in proportion to the adult dosage.